Napat-Osaka/AstroPortfolio/src/content/work/NPO.md

   - Leadership
 ---

-Receiving a certificate from the Royal Thai Consulate-General, Osaka
+> Receiving a certificate from the Royal Thai Consulate-General

 ### A dream to serve